The Alpha Channel

 This is identical to using the keyboard shortcut CTRL

-while dragging on your buffer. |
+while dragging your selection. |

 |